Comparison of United States incarceration rate with other countries

 The incarceration rate of the People's Republic of China varies depending on sources and measures.
-According to the World Prison Brief, the rate for only sentenced prisoners is 118 per 100,000 (as of 2015).
-The rate for prisoners including estimations for the number of pre-trial detainees and those in administrative detention is 164 per 100,000 (as of 2015).
-In a 2010 interview Harry Wu, a U.S.-based human rights activist and ex-Chinese labor camp prisoner, estimates that "in the last 60 years, more than 40–50 million people" were in Chinese labor camps, but that period includes the mass incarcerations of the 1950s or the Cultural Revolution (1966-1976) and is not representative of China in 2010.
+According to the World Prison Brief, the rate for only sentenced prisoners was 119 per 100,000 (as of 2017).
+It would be much higher if pre-trial detainees, those held in administrative detention, and Uyghurs being held were included.

 U.S. incarceration rate peaked in 2008

 Total US incarceration (prisons and jails) peaked in 2008.
-On January 1, 2008 more than 1 in 100 adults in the United States were in prison or jail.
+On January 1, 2008, more than 1 in 100 adults in the United States were in prison or jail.
+2.3 million people (see table to right).
 Total correctional population (prison, jail, probation, parole) peaked in 2007.

-If all prisoners are counted (including juvenile, territorial, ICE, Indian country, and military), then in 2008 the USA had around 24.7% of the world's 9.8 million prisoners.
+According to the eighth edition of the World Prison Population List the 2008 US rate of 765 per 100,000 was the highest in the world, followed by Russia (629), Rwanda (604), St Kitts & Nevis (588), Cuba (c.531), U.S. Virgin Is.
+(512), British Virgin Is.
+(488), Palau (478), Belarus (468), Belize (455), Bahamas (422), Georgia (415), American Samoa (410), Grenada (408) and Anguilla (401).
+Its number of 2.29 million US inmates out of 9.8 million worldwide means the US held 23.4% of the world's inmates.

 A 2008 article in The New York Times said that "it is the length of sentences that truly distinguishes American prison policy.
 Indeed, the mere number of sentences imposed here would not place the United States at the top of the incarceration lists.
 If lists were compiled based on annual admissions to prison per capita, several European countries would outpace the United States.
 But American prison stays are much longer, so the total incarceration rate is higher."

+Counting all inmates (not just those in adult prisons and jails) brings the number at the beginning of 2008 to 2.42 million inmates.
+This is by adding in inmates in U.S. territories, military facilities, U.S. Immigration and Customs Enforcement (ICE) owned and contracted facilities, jails in Indian country, and juvenile facilities.
+See chart below on the left: